 We were instructed to take our cage over to our seat and let the chicken out if we wanted to.
 Why on earth would I want to?
 Hope was perfectly content in her cage.
 Why would I want to risk her embarrassing us with her untrained chicken-ness?
 Not to mention, poop.

 Don’t these people know chickens poop on a whim?

-You could wash your own chicken at the end if you wanted, but I had had enough hen talk by then.
+You could wash your own chicken at the end if you wanted, but I had had enough chicken talk by then.
 In the end, I don’t think we really needed to bring our bird, unless it was to just show her off.
 Hope is a beauty though, and she got lots of compliments.
 I think she enjoyed herself.
 She was quite behaved and sat quietly either on the

 table or in Grayson’s lap.
 Who knew?

 I share my fowl fun with you to give thought to another avenue of education.
-If you have

 You don’t have to be farmers to enjoy what the fair has to offer kids.
 They earn ribbons, money and even scholarships!

 It is well worth the effort to take a look at the entry categories.
 I have even been entering my own items at the fair.
-I do it for me, and to show my kids that even your mommy can learn new things and win blue ribbons too!
+However, I do it for me, and to show my kids that even your mommy can learn new things and win blue ribbons too!

 I know there is something you can enter into your county or state fair.
 I learn something new every year.